jacobpalm/costa/develop/index.md

 ## Working with Events

-Events are the heart of the Costa UI library.
-Contexts and objects design your interface, but it's the events tie it all together and makes stuff happen.
+Events are the heart of the Costa UI Library.
+Contexts and objects design your interface, but it's the events that tie it all together and makes stuff happen.
 Whenever the user interacts with your program, events are triggered which you can then act upon.
 Some events are triggered by the library itself, for instance any object that is drawn will trigger a redraw event.

 All events are added to the event queue, which can hold up to 100 events.
 Every time you query the event queue for an event, you will be returned to oldest triggered event, which will then be removed from the queue.
 Many events may be triggered that you don't really care about.
 In that case, you can simply ignore the event and it will disappear from the queue.
 Acting upon events is optional.